言外之意

 当观众站在两块巨大的屏幕之间时,仿若被直接“穿透”。全方位的动觉(kinesthetic)体验,带来一种强烈的失重感与迷失感(somatic disorientation)。寓言三部曲的第一章不仅把观众置于对历史的重新审视中,更意在提问:作为身处当下时代洪流中被裹挟的微小个体,在复杂的当下究竟该如何看清全局、掌握多重视角。

-A proverb often used to describe the relationship between power and democracy in China says: “Water can carry a boat, but it can also overturn it.”
+A Chinese proverb often used to describe the relationship between power and democracy says: “Water can carry the boat, but it can also overturn it.”

-Taking up this metaphor of water as a socio-political current, within this installation — first chapter of my trilogy of speculative inquiry into the world The Eternal Fable — monumental moving images and spatialised concrete sound harness both semantic power and physical magnitude, thereby enacting a gesture of re-situating history.
+Drawing on this metaphor of water as a socio-political current, the installation — the first chapter of my immersive trilogy The Eternal Fable — mobilizes monumental moving images and spatialized concrete sound, harnessing both semantic intensity and physical scale to perform the gesture of re-situating history.

-A 3D-modelled ocean unfolds between two monumental projection screens, while an octophonic (8.2) sound system is positioned above the space.
+A 3D-modelled ocean unfolds between two monumental projection screens, while an octophonic sound system (8.2) is suspended above the space.
 Within this corridor of images, two symbolic entities traverse the surface of the water.
-First appears an aircraft carrier.
-Representative of military authority, it plays a crucial role in international relations.
-In synchronization with the visuals, the sound unfolds in multiple layers, blending historical archives, political speeches, and mechanical sounds.
-Then emerges a tsunami — an uncontrollable force of nature — that seems to be pursuing it.
-The sonic material then evolves: from archival documents, ideological voices and clearly identifiable political rhetoric, it gradually transforms into shifting timbres — voices of crowds in ecstasy, in frenzy, or in fury.
-As the ocean surges toward us only to immediately recede, the two entities seem to pursue each other relentlessly, like an eternal recommencement of history.
+The first to appear is an aircraft carrier.
+Emblem of military authority, it plays a decisive role in international relations.
+In synchronization with the image, the soundscape layers itself in successive strata, weaving together historical archives, political speeches, and mechanical noise.
+A tsunami then surges forth — an uncontrollable force of nature — seeming to pursue it.
+The sonic matter evolves accordingly: from clearly identifiable archival documents, ideological voices, and political rhetoric, it gradually transforms into shifting timbres — the voices of crowds in ecstasy, in frenzy, in fury.
+As the ocean rushes towards us only to immediately withdraw, the two entities appear to chase one another endlessly, like an eternal repetition of history.

-Between the two screens, the audience is literally traversed by these elements, mirroring individuals carried and swept away by the currents of the present.
-This total kinesthetic situation anchors the public within a historical revision and a somatic disorientation, reflecting the difficulty of fully grasping the multiplicity of perspectives.
+Between the two screens, viewers are traversed by these elements — like individuals swept up and carried away by the currents of the present.
+This total kinaesthetic mise en situation anchors the audience within a revision of history and a somatic disorientation, thereby reflecting the paradox of the simple fact of being-there, face to the world (Dasein,

 Production : Fresnoy – Studio national des arts contemporains